|

 SWCPC 22 E13

-Consists of twelve 20 mm color slides showing children and teachers at
+Consists of twelve 120-mm color slides showing children and teachers at school

-Brown County.
-Their economy is based on varied industries, distribution centers, and
+seat of Brown County.
+Their economy is based on varied industries, distribution

 Brunk Family